 Master Sergeant Cedric King entered the United States Army in 1995.
-During a career that took him from an infantry private to a position of leadership in the elite Rangers, King graduated from a number of distinguished Army schools.
-These included The United States Army Jumpmaster Course, United States Army Pathfinder course, Air Assault course, The United States Army Ranger Course, and others.
-He is the recipient of the Bronze Star, the Purple Heart, the Meritorious Service Medal, and is a four-time Best Ranger Competition participant.
+During his 20 year career, Master Sergeant King proved himself to be an exemplary soldier graduating from several distinguishing schools in the Army, including but not limited to: the United States Army Jumpmaster Course, United States Army Pathfinder course, Air Assault Course, and The United States Army Ranger Course.
+He is the recipient of the Bronze Star, the Purple Heart, the Meritorious Service Medal and the Legion of Merit.

 ADAPTING TO CHANGE

 Being adapted to change is simple – we cannot get so caught up with the way things are and believe that somehow it is how everything will always be – we have to be adaptive.
 We have to reach a point where we can grasp that the past is what life was, and it was a gift.
 But this is what life is now, and it is also a gift.
 The one thing that must remain the same is our attitude.
 Whatever the change and challenge are, we must decide that our attitude must be the one constant in the equation.
 Most people hold the mindset that they will maintain a positive attitude only when circumstances are good, and when circumstances are bad, then their attitude will follow suit.
 This way of thinking is a pure recipe for destruction of the soul.
 No matter what the weather is like that day, no matter what taxes you bare, no matter who is elected into office, and no matter what your income is – you will win.
 That is the only way you can adapt to change.

 We evaluate obstacles when we determine things we want to achieve in life.
 There is always something that impedes the process and slows us down.
 It might be finance, doubt, frustration, fear of failure and a number of other factors that inhibit us.
 No matter what the interference is, we all have to deal with obstacles.